 Half Dome permits for day hikers do not include any camping, lodging, or overnight accomodations of any kind.
 Half Dome permit holders and alternates should bring a photo ID and the email confirmation incidating that the permit has been paid.

 During the preseason lottery, 225 permits are available for each day.
 The application period for this lottery is from March 1 through March 31 (eastern time).
 Applicants will receive an email with lottery results in mid-April or can get results online or by calling Recreation.gov.
-We are planning on the Half Dome cables being up from an June 5 through October 13, 2020, but these dates could change based on conditions.
+We are planning on the Half Dome cables being up from May 28 through October 12, 2021, but these dates could change based on conditions.

 On each preseason lottery application, an applicant can apply for up to six permits (six people) and for specific dates or a range of dates.
 Applications will only be successful if the number of permits requested is available on at least one of the requested dates.
 If enough permits are available for more than one of the requested dates, permits will be automatically awarded to the highest priority date, as entered by the applicant.